-5.1.1 BIDDER'S RELEVANT EXPERIENCE Comply Partially Comply Not Comply The bidder must have relevant experience in business case development for infrastructure projects and supporting project sponsors to access different forms of funding.
-The bidder must provide three (3) references (not older than 5 years) a contactable reference must be given (name, designation, and relationship in the project, email, and telephone).
+5.1.1 BIDDER'S RELEVANT EXPERIENCE Comply Partially Comply Not Comply The bidder must have relevant experience in Business Case Development, Feasibility Studies, Engineering and Project Management for infrastructure projects in agriculture and water & sanitation within the public/private sector.
+The bidder must provide a minimum of three (3) reference letters of similar projects undertaken (not older than 5 years), a contactable reference must be given (name, designation, and relationship in the project, email, and telephone).
 If such information is not given, the reference shall be deemed to be invalid.
 Refer to Table (a) Annexure 5 of this document for the response format provided.
 Substantiate / Comments

-5.1.2 BIDDER'S PROPOSED METHODOLOGY Comply Partially Comply Not Comply The bidder must demonstrate their thorough understanding of the objectives and deliverables of this project.
+The bidder must demonstrate their thorough understanding of the objectives and deliverables of this project.
 To substantiate, the bidder must provide the following: A detailed (step-by-step) proposal of the methodology/approach to be used to carry out the scope of work outlined above and clearly demonstrate how the project objectives and deliverables will be achieved.
-Substantiate / Comments l

 5.1.3 BIDDER'S PROPOSED PROJECT PLAN Comply Partially Comply Not Comply The bidder must demonstrate their thorough understanding of the objectives and deliverables of this project.
-To substantiate, the bidder must provide the following: The bidder must submit a detailed project plan, which will compliment and align with the proposed methodology with a final report to be submitted within twenty-four (24) months from date of engagement.
+To substantiate, the bidder must provide the following: The bidder is also required to submit a detailed executable project plan, that will compliment and align with the proposed methodology with a final report to be submitted within twelve (12) months from date of engagement.
+The project plan is to be in a form of a High-Level Work Breakdown Structure (WBS) and timeframes in a Gantt Chart format.
 Substantiate / Comments

 5.1.4.
-QUALIFICATIONS, EXPERIENCE AND SKILLS OF KEY PERSONNEL Comply Partially Comply Not Comply The bidder's personnel for the proposed team must have relevant qualifications, skills, and experience in providing technical, financial, commercial, and business case advisory services in similar infrastructure projects, The key technical team members should have at least ten (10) years' experience in executing such assignments and be professionally registered with the applicable body.
-The team must include the following as a minimum: Agriculture sector of Kwazulu-Natal Lamb and Mutton industry value chains, Wool industry Biosecurity and animal health Agricultural engineering Civil engineering (stormwater, sewer, structures) Draughtsman Architectural designing The bidders must submit, as part of its proposal, the following: • The structure and composition of the proposed team and team leader, clearly outlining the main disciplines/specialties of this project and the key personnel responsible for each specialty.
+QUALIFICATIONS, EXPERIENCE AND SKILLS OF KEY PERSONNEL Comply Partially Comply Not Comply The bidder's personnel for the proposed team must have relevant qualifications, skills, and experience in providing financial, commercial, technical, business case development in in water and sanitation and agriculture projects within the public/private sector.
+The projects leads should have at least ten (10) years' experience in executing such assignments and be professionally registered with the applicable professional body.
+The supporting team members should have at least five (5) years' experience in executing such assignments.
+The bidders must submit, as part of its proposal, the following: The structure and composition of the proposed team and team leader, clearly outlining the main disciplines/specialties of this project and the key personnel responsible for each specialty.
 Please refer to Table (b) Annexure 5 of this document for the format in which the required information must be provided.
-CVs of all key personnel; and the CVs must clearly highlight qualifications, areas of experience/competence relevant to the tasks and objectives of this project as outlined above.
+CVs of all key personnel; and the CVs must clearly highlight qualifications, areas of experience/competence relevant to the tasks and objectives of this project as